 WHY STUDY LANGUAGE IN FRANCE?

-During your homestay in Brittany, you will have continual opportunities to enhance your French language skills and knowledge of French culture.
+During your homestay, you will have continual opportunities to enhance your French language skills and knowledge of French culture.
 Take classes with a local teacher while immersing yourself in la vie quotidienne, or daily life, of a French family.
-Delight in the regional food and try your hand at making some favorites through a cooking and crêpe making lesson.
-Take day trips to nearby places of interest, such as breathtaking Mont Saint Michel.
+Delight in the regional food and discover some of the places, activities and landscapes that make up the region’s identity.
 After your homestay, get the opportunity to explore a new area including a visit to Nantes, a city which keeps reinventing itself, renowned for its vitality, culture and also named European Green Capital in 2013.

-You will rendezvous in Paris to reflect on your journey and capture some final snapshots.
+You will rendezvous in Rouen, located along the River Seine, to reflect on your journey and capture some final snapshots.

 At the conclusion of this program, participants will earn a language certificate noting the number of hours of language classes completed.